Join PINNACLE Registry and Diabetes Collaborative Registry

 Click here to view the QPP Year Two Program change highlights.

-The ACC successfully submitted MIPS performance data on behalf of nearly 2,000 clinicians for 2017, including 85 group practices.
-In 2017, clinicians could select from 21 quality measures, including several outcome and high-priority measures, covering four National Quality Strategy domains: Effective Clinical Care, Communication and Care-Coordination, Community and Population Health and Patient Safety.
-Clinicians could also select from all CMS-approved Advancing Care Information measures and Improvement Activities.
+The ACC successfully submitted MIPS performance data on behalf of nearly 1,500 clinicians for 2018, including 81 group practices.
+In 2018, clinicians could select from 16 quality measures, including several outcome and high-priority measures, covering four National Quality Strategy domains: Effective Clinical Care, Communication and Care-Coordination, Community and Population Health and Patient Safety.
+Clinicians could also select from all CMS-approved Promoting Interoperability measures and Improvement Activities.

 If you opted to report through the PINNACLE and/or Diabetes Collaborative Registries, we will communicate updates through the Outpatient Registries Newsletter and other email communications.
 If you have any questions on your submission, please email email@example.com.